 Development in Urban Greenspace Zones

-The Urban Greenspace Zones shown on the Policies Map cover a range of private and public land which is valuable for recreation or ecology, landscape, heritage, visual amenity, functional floodplain or local food production (allotments).
+The Urban Greenspace Zones shown on the Policies Map cover a range of private and public land which is valuable for recreation or ecology, landscape, heritage, visual amenity, functional floodplain or local food production (allotments, community gardens and urban farms).
 The areas are predominantly green in character or are in use for outdoor recreation.
 They include areas of ‘open space’ (as defined in the National Planning Policy Framework).

 Only Urban Greenspace Zones of 0.4 hectare and above (and 0.2 hectare and above in the City Centre) are shown on the Policies Map but Policy GS1 also applies to smaller greenspaces of less than 0.4 hectares (except private gardens) within other Policy Zones.